Zero-OS/resourcepool/pyclient/README.md

 # Python Client

-0-rest-api is the Python client used to talk to [G8OS Resource Pool API](https://github.com/zero-os/0-rest-api)
+0-rest-api is the Python client used to talk to [G8OS 0 Rest API](https://github.com/zero-os/0-rest-api)

 ## Install